 46 Adapted from Ministry of Agriculture, Irrigation and Water Development, Republic of Malawi (2015) Environmental and Social Management Framework for Programme for Rural Irrigation Development in Malawi, pp.76-80.

-- Ensure that all equipment maintenance activities, including oil changes, are conducted within demarcated maintenance areas; never dispose spent oils on the ground, in water courses, drainage canals or in sewer systems; - Identify, demarcate and enforce the use of within-site access routes to limit impact on site vegetation; - Install and maintain an adequate drainage system to prevent erosion on the site during and after construction.
+- Identify, demarcate and enforce the use of within-site access routes to limit impact on site vegetation: - Install and maintain an adequate drainage system to prevent erosion on the site during and after construction.

 Erosion Control